Al-Yaarubiyah

 Al-Yaarubiyah (ٱلْيَعْرُبِيَّة; تلکۆچەر) is a town in al-Hasakah Governorate, Syria.
 According to the Syria Central Bureau of Statistics (CBS), Al-Yaarubiyah had a population of 6,066 in the 2004 census.
 It is the administrative center of a nahiyah ("subdistrict") consisting of 62 localities with a combined population of 39,459 in 2004.

-Its population are mostly Arabs of the Shammar tribe.
-In the course of the civil war, the town initially came under the control of jihadist rebels, including the al-Nusra Front and the Islamic State, but was later captured by the YPG, bringing it into the AANES.
+Its population are mostly Sunni Muslim Arabs of the Shammar tribe.
+During the Syrian civil war in March 2013, the town came under the control of Islamist jihadist rebels, including the al-Nusra Front and Ahrar al-Sham, but was later captured by Kurdish YPG forces in October 2013, bringing it into the administration of Rojava.

 Border post

 The town was the border post between French-Syria and British-Iraq and had a railway station on the Baghdad Railway.
 It is twinned by Rabia on the Iraqi side of the border.